-This new book explores Cheddar past and present from the top of the gorge to the substantial reservoir beyond the village below.
+This book explores Cheddar past and present from the top of the gorge to the substantial reservoir beyond the village below.
 Includes many previously unpublished photographs.

 A very informative read whether you are a visitor to the area or someone who lives in Cheddar and wants to find out more about the history of the gorge and the buildings in the village.

 Local historians – please feel free to send over any additional words and pictures, relating to any aspect of Cheddar’s history and heritage, that you would like to have published on this site (with a credit of course).